Rakesh-Mourya-G/xen-orchestra/docs/purchase.md

 ## As a reseller

-The Xen Orchestra partner program is designed to offer you the opportunity to become a reseller of Xen Orchestra and deliver a full stack solution to your customers.
+The CloudVisor partner program is designed to offer you the opportunity to become a reseller of CloudVisor and deliver a full stack solution to your customers.

 :::tip
 Becoming a reseller will grant you a standard discount.
-However, **the reseller status is designed for companies that want to actively prospect for new Xen Orchestra users**.
-That's why we are asking our partners to **resell Xen Orchestra at least two times a year**.
+However, **the reseller status is designed for companies that want to actively prospect for new CloudVisor users**.
+That's why we are asking our partners to **resell CloudVisor at least two times a year**.
 If you are acting as a third party purchaser answering to a specific request from one of your customers, you don't need to apply to the reseller program - you can follow [this process](purchase.md#purchase-xoas) instead.
 :::

 ### Apply to the program